Back To Top

 'America First'

-Under the banner of his "America First" policy, Trump has taken a transactional approach to alliances, pressing for greater burden-sharing from US partners.
+Under the banner of his "America First" policy, Trump has taken a transactional approach to alliances, pressing for greater burden-sharing among US partners.

 Trump has been vocal in criticizing NATO members for "free-riding" and has pushed for significantly higher defense contributions from allies like South Korea and Japan.